epigen/atacseq_pipeline/README.md

 - gencode_gtf: gencode .gtf files
 - regulatory_build_gtf: regulatory build regulatory features .gtf files (generated from gff.gz files from Ensembl with provided script /workflow/scripts/parse_reg_build_file.py)
 - data_sources: here you can specify the dynamic absolute paths to your raw data by using {variables}, which have to be columns in the sample annotation configuration file.
 The entries correspond to the values in the data_source column in sample annotation configuration file.
+- cluster parameters:
+    - partition: on which partition to submit the jobs
+    - memory: how much memory for each job
+    - threads: how many threads/cpus-per-task are needed for each job

 the provided configuration file is completely filled and set up for the environment at CeMM